Johnny Raper: Sydney

 Raper joined and made his first grade debut for Newtown in 1957 as an eighteen-year-old.
-He represented New South Wales Colts as a lock against Great Britain in 1958.
-Having agreed terms to leave Newtown to join the reigning premiers St George, Raper sat out most of the 1958 season to comply with residential criteria.
+Despite becoming a much lauded lock forward, in his 1957 debut season with the Newtown “Bluebags” (as the team was known then) Raper played in the second row in all of his first grade appearances except one when he played at five-eighth.
+And throughout the 1958 season for Newtown first grade he played at five-eighth except for one game at centre and one game in the second row.
+During the 1958 season he had his first taste of representative football against elite opposition when selected to play for combined Sydney against the visiting Great Britain team and then for New South Wales Colts against the British tourists.
+In both these representative games Raper played at lock forward and opposed one of the great locks of that era in Britain’s Vince Karalius.

 In 1959 Raper joined St George as a lock forward and in this position he became an international rugby league star.
 His legendary cover defence and ball skills saw him acknowledged during his playing career as the best loose-forward the world had ever seen.
 He played in eight Grand final wins with St George between 1959 and 1966.

 Raper attributed his success to a training discipline and fitness fanaticism that was ahead of its time.
 While St George's early adoption of circuit training in the late 1950s was a major contributing factor in their eleven-year premiership run, Raper's own commitment to additional running and weights every day and often alone, enabled him to achieve a personal goal of being the fittest player in the fittest team in the competition.
 In 1959–60 he made the first of his three Kangaroo tours, scoring a try on debut in the third Test loss vs Great Britain at Wigan.
 For the next ten years he was rarely, except for injury, out of the Australian Test team.